 St. Jude’s Ranch for Children will accept greeting cards — used or new ones that you just never got around to sending.
 Children at the hospital will attach new backs to the cards to create new cards, which St. Jude’s sells on their website.
 The only cards you cannot send in are Hallmark, American Greetings, and Disney (for copyright reasons) and cards from other nonprofits.

 If you’re letting old mascara wands pile up in your bathroom, unsure about how to recycle them, there’s an adorable solution for you.
-Wands for Wildlife will repurpose these beauty tools for use by wildlife caregivers to brush ticks, dirt, and fly larva from orphaned or injured animals.
+Wands for Wildlife repurposes these beauty tools for use by wildlife caregivers to brush ticks, dirt, and fly larva from orphaned or injured animals.
 Mascara wands are suitable for this task because of their soft, fine bristles.
 The organization also repurposes wands for art projects.
 Due to overwhelming support, they are currently not accepting wands.
 Sign up for their newsletter to get updates on when submissions become available.
 Take a look at their website where they share how to donate your wands locally, ideas to repurpose them in arts and education, and other recycling options including Pact Collective bins.

 After the hassle of finding the perfect new mattress, you’re left with the daunting task of getting rid of your old one.
 Instead of just leaving it out on the street, contact a nearby mattress recycling service.
 If you live in New York, Renewable Recycling will pick up your old mattress for $95 and up depending on your location (the company also accepts drop offs for $40 per mattress).
 They repurpose the material for use in animal beds, bicycle seats, light posts, and a number of other products.
 For those who don’t live in NYC, check out ByeByeMattress.com or Earth911.com to find similar services near you.